Cavity quantum optomechanical nonlinearities and position measurement beyond the breakdown of the linearized approximation

-\textit{Nonlinear continuous position measurement.}---In addition to pulsed BAE measurements, our scheme in Fig.~\ref{fig_1_main}(c) can also be used for continuous position measurement, where the record of general-dyne outcomes can be used to best estimate the quantum trajectory of the mechanical motion {{in the presence of cavity optomechanical nonlinearities}} via a stochastic master equation (SME).
-The SME is derived by noting that the optical drive can be written as $|\alpha|^2=2{k}\rmd{t}$, where ${k}$ describes the incoming photon flux, and then expanding Eq.~\eqref{krauss} to first order in $\rmd{t}$~\cite{supp}.
+\textit{Nonlinear continuous position measurement.}---In addition to pulsed measurements, our scheme in Fig.~\ref{fig_1_main}(c) can be used for continuous position measurement, where the record of general-dyne outcomes can be used to best estimate the quantum trajectory of the mechanical motion in the presence of the nonlinearities via a stochastic master equation (SME).
+The SME is derived by writing the optical drive as $|\alpha|^2=2{k}\rmd{t}$, where ${k}$ describes the photon flux, and expanding Eq.~\eqref{krauss} to first order in $\rmd{t}$~\cite{supp}.
 The full SME, including mechanical open-system dynamics, is